multiversx/mx-chain-rosetta/README.md

 ## Setup a database

 In order to support historical balances lookup, Rosetta has to connect to an Observer whose database contains _non-pruned accounts tries_.
-Such databases can be re-built locally or downloaded from the Internet.
+Such databases can be re-built locally or downloaded from the Elrond public archive - the URL being available [on request](https://t.me/ElrondDevelopers).

 ### Build archives